dylankane/spanish-word-game/TESTING.md

                 func_2()
             else:
                 print(f" Invalid entry, please type 'Y' for yes or 'N' for no")
     ```

-    - To fix this, I added a .upper() method to the user input field, tranforming all the input to upper case.
-I then used this method for all user input in the application, includeing in the main game, but here i used the .lower() method as all the words in the list are in lowercase.
+    - To fix this, I added a `.upper()` method to the user input field, tranforming all the input to upper case.
+I then used this method for all user input in the application, includeing in the main game, but here I used the `.lower()` method as all the words in the list are in lowercase.

-- Pathways from one function to another
+- Function parameters.
+Building up the flow through the application, calling different functions depending on users input and game results, I came accross a few bugs/errors

-    - To fix this I
+    - To fix this I had to work on the appropriate arguments/parameters being called in a function, to then use that data within the next function.

 - Line too long.
 This was a reccurring issue/bug with the print statements in particular.
 With a max of 80 characters I found the output text exceeded this maximum often.

     ![screenshot](documentation/line-too-long.png)

     - To fix this, I had to split the text into different print statements and add new lines.

 ## Unfixed Bugs / Issues

 - One issue outstanding is in the main game play, where the user has to type the english translation of the word displayed.
 It currently just checks to see if the answer is right or wrong.
 I have not yet implemented an error check when the player types a non leter key.
-To have a message telling them that is not valid and possibly a typo, giving them a chance to retry that word, without being marked as inncorect.
+To have a message telling them "that is not valid entry and possibly a typo", giving them a chance to retry that word, without being marked as inncorect.

-    - Attempted fix: I tried to use the "isalpha()" method to check if the answer is only alphabetic entries
+    - Possible solution is to use the `isalpha()` method to check if the answer is only alphabetic entries.

 There are no remaining bugs that I am aware of.